Dekr0/hd2_audio_db/README.md

 #### Audio source overwrite check

-- If you want to look for whether the audio sources you want to patch are shared with other archives, run the folliwng in the command line at the folder where your exectuable is in, replace the `input_file_path` with actual file path of the file you want to in your computer.
+- If you want to look for whether the audio sources you want to patch are shared with other archives, run the following in the command line at the folder where your executable is in, replace the `input_file_path` with actual file path of the file you want to in your computer.
 ```
 hda.exe --overwrite_check=[input_file_path]